Gongzi-Zhang/pcrex/readme.md

   e.x.
     > ./check   # use the default configuration: conf/check.conf
-    > ./check -c myconf.conf -l 6666    # check 'latest' run: which will compared it to previous 10 production runs
-    > ./check -c myconf.conf -R runs.list   # specified runs in seperated run list file, instead of in config file all runs specified with different approaches will be checked together, unless you use '-l' option, which will ignore all other runs, and check only 'latest' run and previous 10 runs
+    > ./check -c myconf.conf -R runs.list   # specified runs in seperated run list file, instead of in config file all runs specified with different approaches will be checked together

 ### plot explanation: